The latest version of the statutory guidance Working Together to Safeguard Children was published in March 2026.

 It also adopts a blend of a child-centred approach with a whole-family focus.
 The guidance further aims to embed strong, effective and consistent multi-agency child protection practice.

-The NASUWT is disappointed that despite the Government’s commitment to the Independent Inquiry into Child Sexual Abuse (IICSA) to use the consultation to examine the role of the Local Authority Designated Officer (LADO), it has failed to do so.
+NASUWT is disappointed that despite the Government’s commitment to the Independent Inquiry into Child Sexual Abuse (IICSA) to use the consultation to examine the role of the Local Authority Designated Officer (LADO), it has failed to do so.

-The NASUWT will continue to push the Government to move forward with the review of the LADO role and how it fits in with the wider safeguarding responsibilities schools are governed by.
+NASUWT will continue to push the Government to move forward with the review of the LADO role and how it fits in with the wider safeguarding responsibilities schools are governed by.

-This is of particular concern to the NASUWT, in light of our experience of the variable and too often unsatisfactory way in which allegations made against teachers are investigated and managed.
+This is of particular concern to NASUWT, in light of our experience of the variable and too often unsatisfactory way in which allegations made against teachers are investigated and managed.

 Securing more effective, fair and transparent arrangements in this regard remains a key NASUWT priority.